fserrazes/Albertos/README.md

 * Add image, description in MenuDetail.
 * Make possible to order more than one of the same item.
 * Move url path and change json file with image and description).
+* When order are placed from MenuDetail view after checkout the screen is dismissed.
+However, it would be nice if it returned to the initial screen.

+---

 ## Documentation (Book)
 + [Test-Driven Development in Swift: Compile Better Code with XCTest and TDD ](https://www.amazon.com/Test-Driven-Development-Swift-Compile-Better-ebook/dp/B098HZ9LLD/ref=sr_1_1?crid=V77WWNISPC48&keywords=Test-Driven+Development+in+Swift%3A+Compile+Better+Code+with+XCTest+and+TDD+by+Gio+Lodi+%28Apress%2C+2021%29.&qid=1666260006&qu=eyJxc2MiOiItMC4wMSIsInFzYSI6IjAuMDAiLCJxc3AiOiIwLjAwIn0%3D&sprefix=test-driven+development+in+swift+compile+better+code+with+xctest+and+tdd+by+gio+lodi+apress%2C+2021+.%2Caps%2C212&sr=8-1) by Gio Lodi (Apress, 2021).